Epilepsy in ChildrenSymptoms, Doctors, Treatments, Advances & More

 Epilepsy is a brain disorder in which a person has repeated seizures over time.

 A seizure is a sudden change in the electrical and chemical activity in the brain.
-A single seizure that does not happen again is NOT epilepsy.
+A single seizure that does not happen again is not epilepsy.

 Seizure disorder - children; Convulsion - childhood epilepsy; Medically refractory childhood epilepsy; Anticonvulsant - childhood epilepsy; Antiepileptic drug - childhood epilepsy; AED - childhood epilepsy